 - 1. Be sure to turn off the pump. - 2.
 Drain the water heater and the entire water system. - 3.
 Close the valve on the bottom of the by pass kit to prevent liquid from entering the water heater - 4.
 Place siphon hose into container with anti-freeze. - 5.
-Open the valve on the siphon hose. - 6.
-Turn on the pump to supply the fresh water system with antifreeze.
-It will take 2 gallons or more, depending on the size of the coach. - 7.
-Allow lines to be filled and 1 pint to drain the drainage traps.
+Open the valve V1 on the siphon hose.
+Be sure V2 is closed. - Turn on the pump to supply the fresh water system with antifreeze.
+It will take 2 gallons or more, depending on the size of the coach. - You may wish to place a container under faucet to catch excess antifreeze. - 8.
+Closest faucet to pump will fill first .Turn faucet 's off as contents emit antifreeze . - 9.
+Take contents in container and pour 1 pint into each drain to protect each p-trap. - 10.
+Any left over antifreeze in container can be retained for future use.